zachpwakefield/SpliceImpactR/README.md

 # SpliceImpactR
 SpliceImpactR is an R package designed for bioinformatics researchers interested in studying the impact of alternative splicing on protein structure and function.
 It provides tools for analyzing RNA-seq data to identify splicing events and predict their consequences on the resulting protein products.

+Further, SpliceImpactR uses a linear model and a generalized linear model to identify differentially included AFE/ALE and SE, respectively.
+These results are then matched up to annotations using jaccard index matching and associated with a specific transcript.
+Analyses are performed both on a paired and a global level -- paired analysis involves idenfitied "exon swaps": where each phenotype shows a significant usage of different exons from the same gene.
+Global analysis looks at overall changes across phenotypes, such as domain enrichment in significantly differentially included exons.
+The matched transcripts are analyzed on various different levels:
+1. Primary Sequence
+2. Domain Content
+3. Transcript-Transcript Interactions

 ## Features
 Identification of alternative splicing events from RNA-seq data.
 Analysis of the potential impact of splicing events on protein structure.